43615/dcim/README.md

 +--------+
 |  Type  |
 +--------+
 Boolean "Type" (true iff string) solely determines how an object is treated.
-The thereby "activated" field must not be empty, the other one is never used.
+The thereby "deactivated" field is never used.

 Main stack:
 +-----+-----+-----+----